RedPillAnalytics/docker-oxe/README.md

 To download and run Oracle Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.

 All scripts and files hosted in this project and GitHub repository required to build the Docker images are, unless otherwise noted, released under [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

-## GitHub Actions
-Images are built with GitHub Actions.
-The following Github *secrets* are used as part of the build and publish process:

-**DOCKER_USER**: Used for loging into DockerHub.

-**DOCKER_PASSWORD**: Used for loging into DockerHub.